 Even once you’ve closed out your auction and distributed items to the winners, your work isn’t quite done yet!
 There are a few final steps you need to take before calling it a day.
 Post-auction, make sure to follow up and share results with:

-- Bidders: Sharing fundraising results and expressing appreciation conveys that you truly value your bidders’ and donors’ contributions.
+- Bidders.
 Using your nonprofit auction software, automate acknowledgments and tax receipts.
-Then, go a step further by sending custom thank-you emails that emphasize fundraising impact.
+Then, go a step further by sending custom thank-you emails that emphasize the fundraiser’s impact.

-- Sponsors: Your sponsors make your event possible, from helping with promotion to providing funding and auction items for the event.
-Sending personalized letters is a great way to show appreciation and encourage ongoing partnerships instead of letting the relationship dwindle.
+- Sponsors.
+Your sponsors make your event possible, from helping with promotion to providing funding and auction items for the event.
+Send personalized letters to show appreciation and encourage ongoing partnerships instead of letting the relationship dwindle.

 Some event organizers skimp on this stage.
-However, sufficiently thanking bidders, donors, and sponsors will help you cultivate relationships and encourage them to continue supporting your cause.
+However, sufficiently thanking donors, bidders, and sponsors will show your appreciation, cultivate relationships, and encourage them to continue supporting your cause.

 Now that you understand the key steps and best practices for these events, you can begin planning your next online auction with confidence.
 Good luck!